krishhsubash/BTAssessment/README.md

 # BTAssessment

-Please use chrome 101
+1) Please use chrome 101
-TestResults are uploaded
+2) TestResults are uploaded in TestResults folder